Karmala

+Karmala is a taluka of Solapur district in the Indian state of Maharashtra.
+Karmala is a city with municipal council.
+Karmala is famous for the temple of Shri.
+Kamaladevi.
+There is a significance of no. 96 for the temple.
+The Kamala Bhavani Temple was built by Rao Raje Nimbalkar in 1727.
+It is considered to be the second seat of Tulajapur Tulaja Bhavani.
+Built in Hemdpanthi style, the temple has entry doors in East South and North directions.
+The uniqueness of this temple architecture is, the temple is having well of 96 steps.
+The temple is constructed with 96 pillars.
+The temple top consists of 96 pictures and 96 ‘overyas’.
+Navaratra festival is celebrated with great devotion.
+The annual festival (yatra) is held during Kartik porrnima to Chaturthi.

 Geography

 Karmala is the headquarters of the taluka bearing the same name.

 It is located about 12 mi to the north of the Jeur railway station and about 82 mi from the Solapur railway station.

 It has an average elevation of 562 m.

 Demographics

 According to the 1971 Census the population was 14,051.

-At the 2001 India census, Karmala had a population of 21,928.
+At the 2011 India census, Karmala had a population of 21,928.
 Karmala had an average literacy rate of 71%, higher than the national average of 50%.